 The Institute of Medicine defines patient-centric care as “providing care that is respectful of, and responsive to, individual patient preferences, needs and values, and ensuring that patient values guide all clinical decisions.”
-Healthcare technology has impacted patient-centric care.
-Payers and providers dedicated to delivering top quality healthcare have turned to technology for some time.
-Now, with digital adoption being spurred evermore quickly due to circumstances surrounding the pandemic and healthcare system cracks being realized, a new era of digital-first healthcare has begun with many new technologies offering to optimize patient outcomes and experience.
-From advances in artificial intelligence (AI) aiding diagnostic decisions to advances in integrating data for an interoperable experience and streamlined communication between stakeholders, technology and healthcare are now an essential confluence of forces to better serve human health.
+Payers and providers dedicated to delivering top quality healthcare have turned to technology to deliver patient-centric care.
+Digital adoption accelerated due to circumstances surrounding the pandemic, highlighting cracks in the healthcare system.
+A new era of digital-first healthcare has begun with many technologies to optimize patient outcomes and experience.
+According to a recent Accenture report “97% of healthcare executives believe continuous advances in technology are becoming more reliable than economic, political or social trends in informing their organization’s long-term strategy.”
+From advances in artificial intelligence aiding diagnostic decisions to technology that integrates data for an interoperable experience and streamlined communication between stakeholders, technology and healthcare are now an essential confluence of forces to better serve human health.

-A recent report by Zion Market Research finds that the global demand for patient-centric healthcare was valued at $228 billion in 2015, with expected growth to generate $391 billion by 2021.
-Amidst the pandemic, that number is expected to grow even more with the assistance of emerging technology in healthcare.
+A report by Zion Market Research finds that the global demand for home healthcare was valued at $370 billion in 2020 and is expected to reach $839 billion by 2028, growing at around 10.1% between 2021 and 2028.
 A medical environment that encourages consistent collaboration and clear communication between patients, payers, and providers will benefit all parties involved.
 New technology in healthcare enables this critical collaboration between stakeholders allowing for true value-based healthcare.

-Additionally, Eviti, an oncology clinical decision support and treatment validation platform, brings together payers and providers in the care of patients with cancer.
-By offering clinicians access to evidence-based treatment options through Eviti® Advisor and streamlining the payer authorization process with Eviti® Connect, all parties are assured patients are consistently receiving high-quality, evidence-based care.
+Additionally, Eviti, Connect a clinical decision support and treatment validation platform, brings together payers and providers in the care of patients with cancer or autoimmune conditions.
+By streamlining the prior authorization process with Eviti® Connect, all parties are assured patients are consistently receiving high-quality, evidence-based care.

 Emerging technology in healthcare is growing fast with innovations such as cloud computing, augmented reality, Internet of Things (IoT) connectivity, blockchain, and even drones to deliver prescriptions in a contactless manner.
 Patients, payers, and providers have an opportunity to align and benefit from technology in healthcare for better patient outcomes.